-Your credit score is a three-digit number that heavily impacts your financial life.
+Your credit score is a 3-digit number that heavily impacts your financial life.
 For example, if you want to upgrade from a debit card to a credit card or take out a home loan, your credit score will determine whether you get approved, and at what interest rate.

-What Factors go into a FICO Credit Score?
+What Factors Go Into a FICO® Score?

 FICO takes the information that is reported to the credit bureaus — your credit history — and creates a score that shows your creditworthiness.
-The exact calculation isn’t shared, but there are five main factors it considers when calculating your credit score:
+The exact calculation isn’t shared, but there are 5 main factors it considers when calculating your credit score:

-- Your payment history is the largest component of your FICO score.
+- Your payment history is the largest component of your FICO Score.
 Have you done a good job repaying your debt in the past?
 If you’ve made on-time payments, a lender may feel more comfortable that you’ll continue making payments in the future.

 - The amount you owe.
 Is your credit maxed out?
 Do you have a large credit limit but very little debt outstanding?
-A FICO score includes how much you owe vs. how much you are able to borrow (also known as your credit limit).
+A FICO Score includes how much you owe vs. how much you are able to borrow (also known as your credit limit).

 - Length of your credit history.
-The longer you’ve been effectively managing your credit, the better off you’ll be when it comes to your FICO score.
+The longer you’ve been effectively managing your credit, the better off you’ll be when it comes to your FICO Score.

 - What does your credit mix look like?
 Do you have a mortgage, a car loan, and a credit card?
-FICO scores take into account your available credit as well as the type of credit you have.
+FICO Scores take into account your available credit as well as the type of credit you have.
 This isn’t a major contributor to your score calculation, but it will be included.

 - Do you have new credit?
 Opening a number of new credit accounts within a short period of time can hurt your credit score.
 Why?
 Lenders may worry you’re taking on a lot of debt because you’re about to experience financial troubles.

 You might be asking yourself why FICO would change their credit scoring model in the first place.
 If it ain’t broke why fix it — right?